 Other Schengen Area security databases

-In addition to being screened against the ETIAS watchlist, traveller data is also run through the following systems:
+In addition to being screened against the ETIAS watchlist, traveller data will be also run through the following systems:

 - The Schengen Information System (SIS): data sharing between member states